van5150/docker-cassandra/README.md

 The following environment variables are understood by the startup script to seed the service's configuration:

+  - `CONTAINER_HOST_ADDRESS` should contain the address of the Docker container's host.
+It's used by Cassandra's Gossip protocol as the advertised host name and is required for the container to start;
   - `CASSANDRA_CONFIG_CLUSTER_NAME`, the Cassandra cluster name, driving the `cluster_name` configuration setting.
 Defaults to `Cassandra cluster`;
   - `CASSANDRA_CONFIG_DATA_DIRS`, a comma-separated list of data directories to